 According to recent research, the human nose isn’t just able to smell 10,000 scents but has the ability to differentiate between at least a trillion different scents.
 There are millions of microglands in your nasal passages that have a direct connection to your nervous system.
 Living in an urban environment means that we can lose our sensory sharpness.
 So why would we not nurture and protect our nasal senses?

 Nasal cleaning with a neti pot is becoming one of my favorite daily rituals.
 It really feels good!
 The traditional yogic practice of nasal irrigation using warm sterile saline water and a neti pot is truly amazing.
-A neti pot, which looks similar to a teapot, flushes out mucus from your nose.
-You can buy a neti pot at your local pharmacy.
+It looks similar to a teapot, flushes out mucus from your nose.
+You can buy one at your local pharmacy or online.

 Benefits of using a Neti Pot